-Board policy states that the board "shall conduct an evaluation of the Superintendent/President at least annually and that "the criteria for evaluation shall be based on board policy, the Superintendent/President's job description, and performance goals and objectives" (IC.C.3-2).
+Board policy states that the board "shall conduct an evaluation of the superintendent/ president at least annually" and that "the criteria for evaluation shall be based on board policy, the superintendent/president's job description, and performance goals and objectives" (IV.C.3-2).

-The evaluation process occurs annually, typically at the summer AHC Board of Trustees retreat (IV.C.3-x1).
+The evaluation process occurs annually, typically at the summer Board of Trustees retreat (IV.C.3-3).

-4. The governing board is an independent, policy-making body that reflects the public interest in the institution's educational quality.
+IV.C.4 The governing board is an independent, policy-making body that reflects the public interest in the institution's educational quality.
 It advocates for and defends the institution and protects it from undue influence or political pressure.
 (ER 7)